apache/skywalking/docs/en/setup/backend/backend-vm-monitoring.md

 **For Telegraf receiver:**
 1. The InfluxDB Telegraf [input plugins](https://docs.influxdata.com/telegraf/v1.24/plugins/) collects various metrics data from the VMs.
+2. The cpu, mem, system, disk and diskio input plugins should be set in telegraf.conf file.
 2. The InfluxDB Telegraf send `JSON` format metrics by `HTTP` messages to Telegraf Receiver, then pushes converted metrics to the SkyWalking OAP Server [Meter System](./../../concepts-and-designs/meter.md).
 3. The SkyWalking OAP Server parses the expression with [MAL](../../concepts-and-designs/mal.md) to filter/calculate/aggregate and store the results.